bywatersolutions/koha-offline-circulation/README.md

 Install the companion
-[Koha offline circulation plugin](https://github.com/bywatersolutions/koha-plugin-offline-circulation) on the server and pick **Koha plugin** as the download method — no other setup.
+[Koha offline circulation plugin](https://github.com/bywatersolutions/koha-plugin-offline-circulation) on the server and pick **Koha plugin** as the download method.
+No other setup is needed.
 The plugin builds `borrowers.db` on the server once nightly, so a download is a single file fetch no matter how many machines ask, and the app skips the transfer entirely when its local copy is already current.
-Uploads also go through the plugin as a single batch request, and the server keeps its own record of processed transactions, so a retry can never process a transaction twice — even from a machine whose drive is wiped on every reboot.
+Uploads also go through the plugin as a single batch request, and the server keeps its own record of processed transactions, so a retry can never process a transaction twice, even from a machine whose drive is wiped on every reboot.
 The account needs the `catalogue` permission to download and `circulate` to upload.